 - Piles are mainly the swollen blood vessels while fissures are kind of cracks and fistulas are an opening of a cavity.

 - Piles are mostly painless and unnoticeable.
 Fissures cause a lot of pain.
 In the case of fistulas, pus is discharged out of the anal area.

 - Apart from constipation, which is commonly associated with all three, piles are also associated with pregnancy and a constant cough.
 Fissures are associated with diarrhea and pressurizing to defecate.
 Fistulas may commonly be a result of Crohn’s disease, obesity, and sitting in one place for prolonged hours.

 - All three can be prevented by a high fiber diet and more intake of fluid.
 In addition, fistula can be prevented by practicing better hygiene practices involving defecation.

 - Piles are easily treated by over the counter medication and home remedies.
 But to treat fissures, medication and surgical procedures like lateral sphincterotomy may be required.
 Detection and treatment of fistula are all the more difficult and may require MRI or sonofistulagram to spot the passage of occurrence.
 They are treated through a procedure called video-assisted anal fistula treatment and other similar approaches.

 Rectal bleeding in itself is a noticeable symptom and medical advice should be taken about it.
 All the above conditions have excellent outcomes once taken care of personally and medically.
 Ignoring the condition might lead to unexpected complications.
 As common as they are, a lot of people are facing similar problems as you are.
-It’s yet another disorder and it’s considered as one, don’t be embarrassed to ask for help, it’s just around the corner!
+It’s yet another disorder and it’s considered as one, don’t be embarrassed to ask for help, consult a good gastroenterologists, it’s just around the corner!